viridia/klendathu-v1/DesignNotes.md

   * Will be easier once we have some data
   * Get rid of typeahead
 * return key to navigate between fields (all dialogs)
-* Make sure all dialogs have proper autoFocus.
 * escape to dismiss menus
 * make note about #hash tags and @mentions
 * Simplify rendering of suggestionsSuffix in autocomplete